Seeed-Studio/wiki-documents/docs/Wio-Terminal-HMI.md

 ## Usermod SDK

 This USB display driver also works on your PC.
-We are currently working on the drivers for this, please stay tuned!
+Please check **[this wiki](https://wiki.seeedstudio.com/Wio-Terminal-HMI-Usermode-SDK/)** for more information.

 ## Further Development